core-wg/oscore/draft-ietf-core-object-security.md

 7. Store the attribute-value pair (Token, \{Security Context, Partial IV\}) in order to be able to find the Security Context and the request_piv from the Token to protect the response.

-8. Add decrypted Code, options and payload to the decrypted request.
+8. Add decrypted Code, options, and payload to the decrypted request.
 The OSCORE option is removed.

 9. The decrypted CoAP request is processed according to {{RFC7252}}.